YOUR DEFINITIVE wedding photography

 THINKING ABOUT GETTING READY OFF-SITE ON WEDDING DAY?

 Be sure to be intentional about the space you're getting ready in.
 Your getting ready photos are what is the visual jumping off point for telling your story for the day.
-Renting a cute Airbnb, an aesthetic hotel room, or a cozy bed and breakfast, is a great way to bump up the style for your getting ready photos.
+Renting a cute Airbnb, an aesthetic hotel room, or a cozy bed and breakfast, is a great way to bump up the style for your getting ready photos and you'll be so much more comfortable than in a boring stuffy hotel.

 BOUNDARIES